 Many in these “empowered” circles appeal readily to the Great Commissions, only that they favor the passage in Mark 16.
 Luke mentions the central theme of forgiveness of sins, as already pointed out above.
 This forgiveness is preached in the name of Jesus and that is exactly what the apostles did (chapter 24:46-48).
 John speaks of the mission and also puts the emphasis on forgiveness (chapter 20:21-23).

-Some slick interpreters of Scripture think to have found a command for healing in Matt.
+Some “clever” interpreters of Scripture think to have found a command for healing in Matt.
 28:19-20.
-John Wimber, for example, claimed that Matt.
-10:8 is the fulfillment of Matt.
-28. We have already indicated that Matthew 10 refers to the pre-church ministry among the Jews and has nothing to do with the Church Age.
+John Wimber, for example, claimed, what we read in Matt.
+10:8 is included in Matt.
+28:20.
+We have already indicated that Matthew 10 refers to the pre-church ministry among the Jews and has nothing to do with the Church Age.
 The nations are not brought into the mission before Matt.
 28:19.
 These well known phrases on making disciples, baptizing and teaching have to do with a new ministry.

 Typically only tongues, exorcism and the laying of hands on the sick are picked out of the list in verses 17 and 18.
 But then also the drinking of poison and lifting up of snakes ought to be included as normal circumstances to a “power” evangelism.
 But this is not something common, but rather unusual.